Do0ks/B2D-Scanner/README.md

 Combined the above conditions with pointer readability checks to narrow the scan to relevant pointer chains.

 This should help reduce scan time while only following relevant pointer paths.
+To further speed up scanning time, if known, adjust the MAX_OFFSET and MAX_SUBOFFSET